-I speak, of course, of the late spring/cusp-of summer Hallmark holidays we have come to celebrate as Mother’s and Father’s Day.
+I speak, of course, of the late spring/cusp-of summer, high-holy days we have come to celebrate as Mother’s and Father’s Day.
 If you are a newly-minted parent with a babe in arms and said babe’s grandparents are alive and well as first witnesses, these can be glorious and Pinterest-worthy, Hallmark events, to be sure.

 But if you are like Anne Lamott, who penned a rather famous rant about Mothers’ Day, or Hope Edelman, author of the book Motherless Daughters, chances are these holidays prove grief-inducing.

 I have a few loved ones who are, as I am, facing their first Mother’s and/or Father’s Day without one or both of their beloved parents this year.
 I know others whose cherished grandparent, grown children or spouse have recently died.
 I am aware of childless others who have yet to make peace with the pain and loss of their parenting dream.
 And I have friends who carry stories of estrangement, abandonment, trauma or of an open adoption now closed.